johnny95731/color-utils/README.md

 harmonize([131, 98, 76], 'complementary'); // [ [ 3.88, 193.8, 38.7 ], [ 193.8, 3.88, 158.98 ] ]
 ```

-The methods and its hue deg shifts
-the method the number will equals the order of method above.
+Input a number as `method` argument will equals the order of method below.
 If the input is **invalid**, then it will use `'analogous'`

 method | deg shift
 -------|-----------